AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/payment-services-checkout.md

 Attribute |  Data Type | Description
 --- | --- | ---
 `cardBin` | String | Card bin number
-`cardExpiryMonth` |String | Expiry month on card `cardExpiryYear` | String | Expiry year on card `cardLast4` | String | Last digits of card `holderName` | String | Name on card `is_active_payment_token_enabler` | Boolean | States whether a customer-entered credit/debit card should be tokenized for later usage.
+`cardExpiryMonth` | String | Expiration month of the card `cardExpiryYear` | String | Expiration year of the card `cardLast4` | String | Last four digits of the card `holderName` | String | Name on card `is_active_payment_token_enabler` | Boolean | States whether a customer-entered credit/debit card should be tokenized for later usage.
+The default value is false.
 Required only if vaulting is enabled for Payment Services payment integration

 ### `setPaymentMethodOnCart` mutation example